Roam with Educators Worldwide

 Bryan Alexander on the Moodle MOOC on WizIQ

 Bryan will be a special guest on the Moodle MOOC on WiziQ on Saturday June 22, 2013 at 10 AM EST (check the time in your time zone).
-Bryan will be discussing online learning vs. ubiquitous computing.
+Bryan will be discussing e-learning vs. ubiquitous computing.
 You’re invited to join the session and invite your friends.